Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/Az.ServiceFabric.md

 Remove a complete node type from a cluster.

 ### [Remove-AzServiceFabricService](Remove-AzServiceFabricService.md)
-Create new service fabric service under the specified application and cluster.
+Remove a service from the cluster.

 ### [Remove-AzServiceFabricSetting](Remove-AzServiceFabricSetting.md)
 Remove one or multiple Service Fabric setting from the cluster.